twollnik/YETI/docs/user/pm_non_exhaust_strategy.rst

 in the configuration file as a number between 0 and 1.

 This Strategy calculates TSP, PM 10, and PM 2.5 emissions independently for tyre wear, brake wear, and road surface wear.
-Then it will add up the emissions from all sources to obtain total PM non-exhaust emissions for TSP, PM 10, and PM 2.5.
+Then it adds up the emissions from all sources to obtain total PM non-exhaust emissions for TSP, PM 10, and PM 2.5.

 Output of a model run with this Strategy are three csv files: